Civil and Environmental Engineering

 - Bachelor of Science with a major in civil engineering, medical preparation option

-- Bachelor of Science with a major in civil engineering, sustainability option
+- Bachelor of Science with a major in civil engineering, transportation and sustainability option

 Professors S.S.
 Badie, K.H.
 Digges (Research), M.I.
 Haque, S. Lerman, M.T.
 Manzari (Chair), R. Riffat, K. Roddis, S.S.
 Badie